 A lot has happened in the decade since.
 Over the years, Will’s information transfer network has grown and evolved—forking and pooling and spidering as it has had to make new, less-efficient references.
 The schema, once so clear, is now muddied and confusing, obscuring paths for formerly responsive queries.
 Latency abounds.
 And lurking in every shadow?
 The threat of unidentified, potentially insecure, rogue requests for information.
 Those developers aren’t nearly so happy anymore.
 Ugh.

 Fortunately, hope is not lost for Will.
 He can restore the organizational marvel that was yesterday’s landscape—and layer on even more improvements.
 Yes, modernization to SQL Server 2017 or Azure SQL Database must be undertaken carefully, with planning and analysis and meticulous list-making.
 But it’s a journey worth taking.
-And luckily for Will—and you—there’s a free database migration guide that provides step-by-step instructions for getting from here to there.

 Plus, Will’s options aren’t limited to a single choice.
 The new SQL Server runs on numerous hosting environments and operating systems—on-premises or in the cloud, virtual machine or Azure data services, Windows or Linux.
 As soon as it’s time to reroute those data streams, clear away the puddles, and brighten up the place, we’re here to help.